 Texas Tech law students recall the road to victory as this year’s National Advocacy Champions.

-After law professor Rob Sherwin announced a class trip to Chimy's restaurant and bar as an incentive to advance in the 51st National Advocacy Competition at the inaugural Hall of Fame Sports and Entertainment Law Negotiation Competition, two students made it their mission to win.
+After two students discovered perfect harmony working together, they decided to not only compete in the 51st National Advocacy Competition at the inaugural Hall of Fame Sports and Entertainment Law Negotiation Competition, but made it their mission to win.

 Second-year students Arvin Farangi and James Ashmore worked tirelessly leading up to the competition with previous American Bar Association (ABA) negotiation champions to perfect their skills and develop strategies.